 Information Security Office analysts engage with unit project managers, UC purchasing agents, and vendor representatives to evaluate the service provider's current security practices.
 Using the campus Minimum Security Standard for Electronic Information (MSSEI) policy, the analysts identify any major gaps between vendor security controls and campus policy, evaluate the level of risk these gaps represent, and make recommendations to the units.

-The VSAP service is usually initiated by a campus unit seeking to contract a third-party service that is known to involve the processing, storage, or transport of Protection Level 2 data.* The Implementation Project Manager or Campus Purchasing Agent will contact ISO in these instances to request VSAP services during the procurement process.
+The VSAP service is usually initiated by a campus unit seeking to contract a third-party service that is known to involve the processing, storage, or transport of UC P3 and UC P4 (formerly UCB PL2) data.* The Implementation Project Manager or Campus Purchasing Agent will contact ISO in these instances to request VSAP services during the procurement process.

 Ideally, the assessment takes place before the vendor service contract is finalized, to ensure that the service meets campus policy and for an opportunity to negotiate additional contract provisions with the vendor to address any gaps if necessary.

 The typical engagement timeline for a VSAP evaluation is 4 to 8 weeks, depending upon the cooperation of the vendor.

 Vendor Security Assessment Questionnaire